Fort Donelson: Fort Donelson under Union control

 The Union was ecstatic when the news of Fort Donelson's surrender reached the capital and cities.
 Union forces now controlled one of the largest forts in the western theater.
 The war had been going badly for the Union in Virginia, but the captures of Fort Henry and Fort Donelson were promising victories.

 After the front line shifted away from Fort Donelson, it became of little strategic importance, but continued to hold a garrison of Union troops.

-Later, the fort was attacked by a Confederate force of 450 infantrymen, 335 cavalrymen, and two field guns.
+On August 25, 1863, the fort was attacked by a Confederate force of 450 infantrymen, 335 cavalrymen, and two field guns.
 The Union garrison consisted of four companies (404 men) of the 71st Ohio Regiment.
 After suffering 30 casualties, the Confederates retreated.
 They were pursued by the Fifth Iowa Cavalry, but to no avail.